-Terms and Conditions of Hire
+Terms & Conditions of Hire

-Responsibilities of the Management Board
+1. Responsibilities of the Trustees

-Responsibilities of the Hirer
+2. Responsibilities of the Hirer

-Only the activities specified on the Booking Form take place.
+Only the activities specified on the Booking Form may take place.

-The Hirer will ensure that the Hall and all furniture, fittings and equipment are used properly and with care and it shall be the responsibility of the Hirer to compensate the Management Board in respect of any damage caused, accidentally or otherwise, to any item in the Hall and its environs whilst they are under the control of the Hirer.
+The Hirer will ensure that the Hall and all furniture, fittings and equipment are used properly and with care and it shall be the responsibility of the Hirer to compensate the Trustees in respect of any damage caused, accidentally or otherwise, to any item in the Hall and its environs whilst they are under the control of the Hirer.

 Please note:

-Insurance
+3. Insurance

-The Management Board will ensure that all Hirers and Users of the Hall and its facilities are covered by insurance in respect of their public liability for any claims arising out of the proper and appropriate usage of the Hall and its facilities.
 Hirers will be permitted to use their own equipment, such as stage scenery, stage properties and musical instruments, provided that the Hirer has insurance to cover the usage of such items and that it does not contravene any other conditions of hire.
-It is emphasised that the Management Board cannot accept responsibility for any claims arising from the use of equipment which is not owned by the Management Board.

 Additional facilities for bona fide stage productions are available by special arrangement.